Jardin botanique de Montréal

 Hôtel William Gray Luxury

-Two 18th-century houses crowned with a glass tower, spa, rooftop over the Old Port and polished Quebec design.
+Two 18th-century houses topped with a glass tower, with a spa and a rooftop terrace facing the Old Port.

 Check availability